-History of Sosua.
-Sosua is a small ocean side town west of Puerto Plata, in the Dominican Republic.
-This small beach town started as a Jewish settlement back in 1938 when Adolf Hitler was attacking Jews in Europe and Dominican dictator Rafael Trujillo accepted to allow up to 100,000 Jewish refugees to be settled in the lands up North, what is now called Sosua
+Sosúa is a small ocean side town west of Puerto Plata, in the Dominican Republic.
+This small beach town started as a Jewish settlement back in 1938 when Adolf Hitler was attacking Jews in Europe and Dominican dictator Rafael Trujillo accepted to allow up to 100,000 Jewish refugees to be settled in the lands up North, what is now called Sosúa

-Sosua is a small pueblo in the Puerto Plata province of the Dominican Republic.
-The pueblo is divided into three sections, el Batey which is the main section where most tourists visit, los Charamicos which is the poorest of the three, and Sosua Abajo.
-Sosua is one of the most beautiful beaches of the Dominican Republic made of white sand and crystal clear water.
+Sosúa is a small town in Puerto Plata province in the Dominican Republic.
+The town is divided into three sections, El Batey which is the main section where most tourists visit, Los Charamicos and Sosua Abajo.
+Sosúa is one of the most beautiful beaches of the Dominican Republic made of white sand and crystal clear water.

 Community project whose mission is to provide the tourism sector and especially the city's inhabitants with access to a massive and democratic art.